Contested Wills and Probate

 How to Contest a Will

-It is vital to act as quick as possible to stop the estate being administered and having its assets distributed in accordance with the possibly incorrect or fraudulent Will.
+It is vital to act as quickly as possible to stop the estate from being administered and having its assets distributed in accordance with the possibly incorrect or fraudulent Will.

 What is a Caveat?

 A caveat is a method of temporarily stopping probate from being carried out.
 If you enter a caveat, the executor of the estate will no be able to get the Grant of Probate before the caveat runs out.

 Caveats are often used to create time to work out whether there are or not there are grounds to oppose someone’s application for Probate or bring estate matters before the Court.

 Examples of this can be when there is a dispute between two or more people being equally entitled to apply for probate or an allegation concerning the Will itself.

 You can enter a caveat by yourself by writing to or visiting any registry with your signed request and address, and the full name, date of death and address of the deceased.

 A fee of £15 is charged but you do not require a copy of the deceased death certificate.
 If you have decided that you wish to enter a caveat you should do so as quickly as possible.